-Hand grenade thrown at Russian Consulate in Greece
+Grenade thrown at Russian Consulate in Greece; no injuries

-ATHENS, Greece (AP) - An object thrown at the perimeter fence of the Russian Consulate in Athens was a hand grenade that exploded without causing any injuries, Greek police said Friday.
+ATHENS, Greece (AP) - Assailants suspected of belonging to a left-wing militant group threw a hand grenade at the Russian Consulate in Athens on Friday, causing minor damage and no injuries, Greek authorities said.

-Authorities sent a bomb disposal team to the consulate after cameras showed two people on a motorbike throwing a small object in the early hours of Friday morning at the fence beside the consulate’s security guard post, reportedly causing minor damage.
+Police sent a bomb disposal team to the consulate after cameras showed two people on a motorbike throwing a small object in the early hours of the morning at the fence beside the consulate’s security guard post, reportedly causing minor damage.
+No security guard was at the post at the time.

 Police cordoned off the area around the consulate, located in a suburb north of the city center.
+Greece’s counter-terrorism police were investigating the attack.

+The foreign ministry issued a statement condemning the attack, which it said would not affect “the traditional and inherently long-term friendly relations … with Russia.” it said a thorough investigation would be carried out to catch the perpetrators.

-Authorities were examining whether a motorbike found partially burned in a central Athens neighbourhood was related to the incident.
+Authorities were examining a motorbike found partially burned in a central Athens neighborhood.

 Greece has a long history of small groups that periodically attack symbols of state authority, wealth or foreign diplomacy.
 They usually plant small explosive devices that don’t cause injuries.